nightroman/FarNet/FSharpFar/README.md

 ***
 ## <a id="configuration"/> Configuration

-Each interactive session is associated with its configuration file path, existing or not.
+Each interactive session is associated with its configuration file path.
-In the latter case, the path is just used as a session ID.

-Editor services look for configuration files `*.fs.ini` in source directories.
-If such a file is not found or there are many then the main configuration is used.
+If the configuration is not specified then the main session file is used.
 The main configuration file is *%FARPROFILE%\FarNet\FSharpFar\main.fs.ini*.

+Editor services use configuration files `*.fs.ini` in source directories.
+If there is none then the main configuration file is used, otherwise the first file in alphabetical order is used.

+In commands with the configuration (e.g.`fs: //exec file=... with=...`) you may specify a directory instead of the file in `with=...`.
+For example, "." may be used as "the first `*.fs.ini` in the active panel directory".

 If you change configuration files then close affected sessions and editors or restart Far Manager.
 Otherwise the old cached configurations may be used.